 The diverse academic, socioeconomic, cultural and ethnic backgrounds of community college students.

 Principles of current issues involving curriculum and instruction; all college services and programs; state and federal laws;

 Codes and regulations affecting instruction and instructional programs;

-Principles and techniques used in the administration of equitable and strategic budget and planning practices.
+Principles and techniques used in the administration of budget and planning.

 ESSENTIAL DUTIES (Illustration only)

-• Plan, direct, manage and oversee the administrative activities and operations of the School;
+• Plan, direct, manage and oversee the administrative activities and operations of the division;

-• Supervise faculty and staff within the School, including but not limited to: supervise work load, provide in-service training and professional development, foster an equitable and inclusive culture, resolve conflicts
+• Supervise faculty and staff within the division, including but not limited to: supervise work load, provide in-service training, resolve conflicts

-• Plan and develop teaching schedules and coordinate room assignments; supervise instructional programs in the day, summer, evening, utilizing a variety of modalities in collaboration with the Office of Instruction
+• Plan and develop teaching schedules and coordinate room assignments; supervise instructional programs in the day, summer, evening, and extension in collaboration with the Office of Instruction

-• Plan and maintain budgetary control within the funds allocated directly for the School; collaborate in fund-raising and grant-writing activities
+• Plan and maintain budgetary control within the funds allocated directly for the instructional area; facilitate fund-raising and grant-writing activities

-• Call and preside over regularly scheduled School staff meeting and special meetings as needed; serve on regular and special committees as assigned by the Vice President of Instruction.
+• Call and preside over regularly scheduled division staff meeting and special meetings as needed; serve on regular and special committees as assigned by the Vice President of Instruction.

-• Work with community and industry groups and advisory committees; serve as liaison between the college and the community; identify community education needs and communicate those needs to the Vice President and/or the President.
+• Work with community and industry groups and advisory committees; serve as liaison between the college and the community; identify community education needs and communicate those needs to the Vice President for Instruction or other appropriate party.

-• Compile and report information related to the School’s programs, including Program Review, the Educational Master Plan, and special projects.
+• Compile and report information related to the division’s programs, including Program Review, the Educational Master Plan, and special projects.

-• Represent School concerns and needs to the assigned Vice President; participate in the Dean’s Cabinet, serve on committees within and outside the district.
+• Represent division concerns and needs to the assigned Vice President; participate in the Instructional Administrators’ Council (IAC), serve on committees within and outside the district.

 • Plan, organize, and implement strategies to meet enrollment goals.